roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  A small part of her was disappointed she was being driven home to her husband and the usual boring existence.

  Geraldine dropped her body into the car as opposed to sliding in gracefully.
 She had always been in control, holding her body elegantly, holding her head high and holding back from life.
 Now she felt lithe and snake like, wanting to purr, feeling sexually awake, at last.
 She felt an awakening to her sexuality, after being asleep all these years, and just now becoming alive.
-Report_Story #1